 Our commitment to accessibility

-We want to make sure our website is accessible to everyone - that's why we're working towards complying with Priority 2 of the W3C Web Content Accessibility Guidelines and the Disability Discrimination Act (DDA).
+We want to make sure our website is accessible to everyone - that's why we're working towards meeting our dutues with Priority 2 of the W3C Web Content Accessibility Guidelines and the Equality Act.

 We're continually improving our website to meet these guidelines ad legislation and below are set out the parameters we've kept at the front of our minds whilst producing the site.